Innovation Pipeline At A Glance

 BASF is pioneering the search for new active ingredients in the fight against fungal diseases.
 For many years, we have been at the forefront of fungicide research, setting new standards in this area.
 With the introduction of the following fungicide innovations from the pipeline, BASF will strengthen its industry-leading position:

 With its latest fungicide innovation Revysol®, BASF will provide farmers in all regions with an essential tool to manage resistance and optimize their farm operations.
 First Revysol®-based products have been introduced into the market in 2019/2020.
 Excellent products like Veltyma™ for corn and Revytek™ in soybean in the US and cereal products like Revystar® and Revycare® in Europe will be key for BASFs new product portfolio in these crops.
 Further registrations have already been received in Colombia, Ecuador, Peru, Australia, Korea and China.
 BASF is also planning to introduce a new technology in seed treatment based on Revysol® and marketed under Relenya™ brand.
 This product will protect the seed and root zone of cereal crops from pathogenic fungi during the early development of the plant.

 In addition, the novel fungicide, Pavecto®, co-developed with Sumitomo Chemical, will offer an effective solution to control major diseases, including Septoria leaf blotch in wheat, and help growers improve their productivity and profitability.
 The global initiative for regulatory approval of Pavecto® has started with the submission of the regulatory dossier to the European Union (EU) in March 2018.
-Both companies expect AI registration in the EU in 2022 and subsequent product registration from then onward.
+Pending regulatory approval, BASF expects first market introductions of customized formulations containing Pavecto® in the mid of the decade.

 BASF also continues to grow its fungicide family with two new fungicides currently in early research.
 To meet the increased demand for biologicals, a next generation biofungicide is also in development.